Smith-Pad/subjects/README.md

 In this section, we are going to be talking about setting up dependencies for running Subjects and developing it on WSL Ubuntu.

+> [!NOTE]
+> This talks about setting up dependencies for running Subjects and developing it on
+> WSL Ubuntu.

 Here is how to get started on that:

 1. `sudo apt update`